• Skip to primary navigation

 Why you will love this recipe:

-• It's so easy to make and only requires a few minutes of hands on time to prepare.
+• Even though this jerky is homemade it's so quick and easy to make and only requires a few minutes of hands on time to prepare.

-• You can make this jerky in the oven, dehydrator or smoker.
+• You can make this jerky recipe in the oven, dehydrator or smoker and I've included directions for all three methods.

 Ingredients and substitutions: